miguelvalente/miguelvalentexyz/content/listening_to/ag-7g/post.md

   lineHeight="1.4"
   minFrequency="1"
   maxFrequency="3" sparkleCount="30" sparkleShadow="0px 0px 10px red" >}}
- While on a high I want to digitize my past.
-All of it.
-Every moment, never lived just once. the power relive, life.
-No more dragons.
-Squeeze it till nothing.
-Afraid of the lost of what should be forever gone.
+ Past, present.
+Digitized.
+Nothing lived just once.
+Afraid of not losing.
- Uniqueness.
-Unjustifiably Upheld.
  Cause maybe you're a bit fe-fe-fearful.
+Of not living, fear full of not appreciating.
+Never forgetting.
+An ever expanding library. upheld.
- Uniformity, duly deserving.
-Hold on for as long as I can as I want.
+ Uniformity, duly deserved.
+Hold on for as long as I can.
+To me.
+As I want.
 My childish.
 Future, propensities.
 All of life, all of it on your hands.
 Why not.
-Not moral enough.
+Everything you do its been done before and everything you say you said that yesterday.

 {{< /sparkles >}}